This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 - We do training with CWS Greensboro to get our volunteers certified and prepared to work with volunteers.
 Our Program Coordinator is trained by CWS to train volunteers directly.

-- Students also receive ESL training for tutoring the family
+- Students also receive ESL training for tutoring the family from one of our local partners, New Arrivals Institute.

 Opportunities for Volunteers